Amit25122002/Amit25122002/README.md

 - 🎓 B.Tech graduate with a strong foundation in IoT, Data Analytics, and Machine Learning.
 - 💼 **Working full-time as a Data Operations Analyst at NielsenIQ**, handling real-world business data.
-- 📊 Interested in data analysis, visualization, and insight generation.
+- 📊 Actively **leaning toward Data Science**, with interests in analytics, machine learning, and data-driven problem solving.
-- 🌍 Based in Bhopal, India.
+- 🌍 Currently based in **Gurgaon, India**.
 - 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/amit-tiwari-214197311)

 ---